twetteml/ECE434-fall/hw02/README.md

 ---Etch a Sketch---

-Currently, I have completely implemented the etch a sketch program with the gpio pins with 4 push buttons.
-The only issue is that these buttons do not have access to mutate the linux terminal screen, so the button presses are recognized, but they do not change the etch a sketch visually.
+The 4 buttons draw the etch a sketch.
+If you press both button 1 and button 4 at the same time, the program exits.
+If you hold down a button, the program automtically draws until it hits the edge of the window.
+Edit the window variable in the .py file to change the window size.